-The factors which have exacerbated Zimbabwe’s food security situation to “serious” according to the 2016 Global Hunger Index are manifold.
+The factors which have exacerbated Zimbabwe’s food security situation to “serious” according to the 2017 Global Hunger Index (where it ranked 108th of 119) are manifold.
 Widespread poverty, HIV/AIDS, limited employment opportunities, liquidity challenges, recurrent climate-induced shocks and economic instability all contribute to limiting adequate access to food.

 A Zero Hunger Strategic Review of the food security situation carried out in 2015 highlighted the root causes of hunger, the gaps in support, and the areas where WFP could add value.
-Following recommendations from the Review, WFP will sharpen its focus on supporting longer-term national social protection and resilience-building to achieve Zero Hunger, while also maintaining its humanitarian assistance.
+Following recommendations from the Review, WFP is sharpening its focus on supporting longer-term national social protection and resilience-building to achieve Zero Hunger, while also maintaining its humanitarian assistance.

 In Zimbabwe, the World Food Programme (WFP) is supporting the Government to address the root causes of vulnerability through activities that strengthen safety nets and build resilience, while also providing life-saving humanitarian assistance to the most vulnerable people, including refugees, during severe seasonal shocks.

 WFP is contributing to the Zimbabwean Government’s efforts towards achieving Sustainable Development Goal (SDG) 2 on ending hunger, and SDG 17 on global partnerships.
 To this end, WFP is strengthening and forging new partnerships with government, NGOs, academia, donors, private sector, UN agencies and communities.